Henry E. Parker: Early life and career

 Parker was born on February 14, 1928, in Baltimore, Maryland, to parents Henry L. and Daisy Parker.
 One of six children, he grew up in poverty during the Great Depression.
 He was a star athlete at the Frederick Douglass High School, captaining the football and basketball teams and serving as the student council president.
 On graduating in 1946, he received a scholarship to Lincoln University in Pennsylvania.
 When the scholarship fell through, Parker enlisted in the United States Army, serving in the Korean War.
 Declining an invitation to play for the Harlem Globetrotters after his military service ended, Parker instead enrolled at the Hampton Institute, graduating with his bachelor's degree in education in 1956.

 In 1959, Parker moved to New Haven, Connecticut, where he directed the city's first community school.
 He earned a Master of Science degree in education from Southern Connecticut State University in 1965, writing his thesis on "The Implication of National Emphasis on Physical Fitness for Physical Education."
-His wife, Janette Parker, founded and ran the Mother Goose Nursery and Kindergarten in New Haven.
+His wife, Janette Parker, was a member of the Connecticut House of Representatives from 1991 to 1993.